keyeMyria/moreStrictMVC/README.md

 # moreStrictMVC
-a more strict iOS mvc design demo.
+A more strict iOS mvc design demo.